If you want to experience multiple bourbon tours and tastings in Kentucky as a group, Tour With Us KY is the way to go!

 Over the next few years, guests will begin to see phases of the vision for the distillery/entertainment center made into reality.

-Augusta Distillery is located a few blocks from the Ohio River and city center making it a perfect day trip or weekend getaway.
+Augusta Distillery is located a few blocks from the Ohio River and the city center making it a perfect day trip or weekend getaway.

 Augusta Distillery Founders